 Tom with you once again.
 Since I’ve helped a lot of people when it comes to organizing their outdoor storage sheds, I’ve learned something really valuable.
-There are a lot of people who don’t realize that there are a number of things you really shouldn't store in your outdoor storage shed.
+There are a lot of people who don’t realize that there are a number of things not to keep in your outdoor storage shed.

 Unless your shed is completely insulated and has temperature control to the point where you could rent it out as an extra suite.
 You have to beware of what the conditions can do to certain belongings.
 That’s why it is important to be careful with what you intend to store in it.